-Students who wish to enter Iowa State University, the University of Northern Iowa, or the College of Liberal Arts and Sciences at The University of Iowa directly from high school will be admitted based upon the following three factors: ACT composite score, high school grade point average, and number of high school courses completed in the core subject areas.
+Students who wish to enter lowa State University, the University of Northern lowa, or the College of Liberal Arts and Sciences at The University of lowa directly from high school will be admitted based upon the following three factors: ACT composite score, high school grade point average, and number of high school courses completed in the core subject areas.

-Note: For purposes of calculating the RAI, SAT scores will be converted to ACT composite equivalents; high school rank is expressed as a percentile with 99% as the top value; high school GPA is expressed on a 4-point scale; and number of high school courses completed in the core subject areas is expressed in terms of years or fractions of years of study.
+Note: For purposes of calculating the RAI, SAT scores will be converted to ACT composite equivalents; high school GPA is expressed on a 4-point scale; and number of high school courses completed in the core subject areas is expressed in terms of years or fractions of years of study.